 7.10 Child-care subsidy (NY State Child Care Block Grant)

-Kinship caregivers receiving TANF child-only or earning under 85% of state median income may qualify for a child-care subsidy under Soc.
+Kinship caregivers receiving TANF child-only, or with income below the state's Child Care Block Grant threshold, may qualify for a child-care subsidy under Soc.
 Serv.
 Law § 410-w.
 Apply at your local DSS or, in NYC, through the NYC ACS Vouchers program.
 This is a critical benefit if you work or attend school.

 7.11 Crisis grants, One Shot, NFCSP supplemental, RAPP emergency funds